 Master's students are required to complete their degree in 6 years, and doctoral students are required to complete their degree in 10 years.
 The Graduate School enforces this by requiring that the Program of Study not have any courses at the time of graduation that are older than 6 years for Master's students and 10 years for doctoral students.
 If, however, these deadlines are not met, it is possible to revalidate courses that are more than 6 or 10 years old, respectively.
 The form (PRE-Permit for Revalidation Examination) is available on the Graduate School Forms Library website (http://gradschool.sc.edu/DocLibrary).
 The requirement for revalidation of the courses will be left up to the discretion of the faculty member who originally taught the student.
-In the event the instructor is no longer on the faculty, a faculty member who currently teaches the class will be responsible for validating the course work.
+In the event the instructor is no longer on the faculty, a faculty member who currently teaches the class will be responsible for validating the coursework.

-Required Teaching Assistant Training for Incoming Students
+Required Teaching Assistant Training for Incoming Doctoral Students

-As an entering student, you must register for the Graduate School's teaching assistant and instructional assistant (TA/IA) training.
+As an entering doctoral student, you must register for the Graduate School's teaching assistant and instructional assistant (TA/IA) training.
 Prior to or concurrent with your first USC teaching experience, all graduate students must successfully complete this training.
+You are also required to sign up for GRAD 701 (no cost and zero credits).
 If you do not complete the requirements, you will not be considered credentialed for performing TA/IA duties (even if you were teaching the semester you were enrolled), and you may lose your assistantship funding and in-state tuition.
 The link to register for orientation/training is: TA Orientation.
 Training is offered in Fall and Spring semesters.
 Having TA/IA training credentials looks great on your CV.